silexphp/Silex/doc/providers/translation.rst

 .. note::

-    The Symfony Translation component does not come with the ``silex.zip`, so you need to add it as a dependency to your ``composer.json`` file:
+    The Symfony Translation component does not come with the ``silex`` archives, so you need to add it as a dependency to your ``composer.json``
+    file:

     .. code-block:: json